 In 2016, the foundation funded a controversial surveillance program by Baltimore police.
 The program drew opposition from the American Civil Liberties Union, which has also been funded by the foundation.

 In 2014, the Arnold Foundation donated $85 million to various charitable organizations.
 In total, the foundation spent over $110 million.
+In 2018, the foundation gave $250 million in grants.

 The highest paid employee was Timothy Dierks, who serves as senior director for criminal justice.
 He made $352,691 that year.
 The second highest paid employee was Matthew Alsdorf who was a director of criminal justice and made $211,125 that year.